tinwatchman/2d-array-rotation/README.md

 - [rotate](#rotatearr-deg)
 - [hflip](#hfliparr)
 - [vflip](#vfliparr)
-- wrappers/aliases:
+- *wrappers/aliases:*
     + [rotate90CW](#rotate90cwarr)
     + [rotate180CW](#rotate180cwarr)
     + [rotate270CW](#rotate270cwarr)

-**Additional Notes**
+__Additional Notes__
 - Source arrays are not directly modified.
+- Row contents can be of any valid type -- `Number`, `String`, `Object`, etc.
 - Values within rows are reindexed directly from the source array, not copied or cloned.
 Object references will therefore remain unchanged.
-- Make sure that rows within arrays are all the same length.
-Results may be inconsistent otherwise.
+- Arrays can be either square (e.g. 3x3, 4x4) or rectangular (e.g. 3x5, 4x8, etc.).
+However, make sure that the rows within the arrays are all the same length.
+Results will be inconsistent otherwise.

 ## Installation